Part geek, major foodie and part farmer Heidi left tech and co-founded Down Island Farm to produce ground crops and Martha's Vineyard Sea Salt.

 Curt designed and built the bespoke sea salt solar evaporator as well as the salt water collection process.
 His latest project is renovating the Down Island Farm homestead to include a dedicated sea salt headquarters space and co-designing a solar evaporator expansion project.

-With Heidi as taster, Curtis also develops MV Sea Salt’s flavor varieties like Oak Smoked.
-If it weren’t for Curtis, the world would not know about the joys of MV Smoked Oak sea salt on peanut butter.
+With Heidi as taster, Curtis developed MV Sea Salt’s Oak Smoked.
+If it weren’t for Curtis, the world would not know about the joys of MV Smoked Oak Sea Salt on peanut butter.

 Recipe for Martha’s Vineyard Sea Salt:

-Start with one small farm on the beautiful little island of Martha’s Vineyard in the town of Vineyard Haven then combine:
+Start with one small farm on the beautiful little island of Martha’s Vineyard then combine:

 Martha’s Vineyard Sea Salt is husband and wife team Heidi and Curtis.
 The couple first discovered Martha’s Vineyard, a 87.4 square-mile island off the coast of Cape Cod, through the eyes of 10 friends and then joined those friends on a vacation in Oak Bluffs the summer of 1990.

 >> It was love at first sight. <<

 For the next 10 years, Heidi and Curt returned with those same 10 friends in July, spending lazy vacation days beaching, clamming, cooking outrageously good food, and seeking out all that the abundant natural surroundings had to offer.
 Curtis had a motorcycle back then so they ventured out to the Island’s every nook and cranny.

 In 1993, Heidi and Curtis married in Boston but celebrated with a January on the island honeymoon – yes, January – on the Vineyard.

 >> They found the island off-season even more beautiful. <<